SaFe637/Polynomial_Regression/README.md

 During training, the model:

 1. Calculates predictions.
-2. Calculates the MSE loss.
+2. Calculates the MAE loss.
 3. Computes the gradients.
 4. Updates the weights.
 5. Stores the error history.